Lolito-Lindsey-Official/advice-generator-app/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Resource 1](https://www.youtube.com/watch?v=SjjmHNdE32Y) - This helped me improve on the JavaScript concepts needed to make this project possible (DOM manipulation, asynchronous functions, and fetching API data).
+I really liked this video and plan on applying the mentioned concepts in future projects.
+Shoutout to SeerStudio!
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Resource 2](https://www.freecodecamp.org/news/asynchronous-javascript/) - This is an amazing article which helped me finally understand asynchronous functions.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author